hindu-comm/mail_stream_indology/2013/09/Fwd_USCs_WSRP_Imagin/14__Dominik_Wujastyk.md

 [Archive link](https://list.indology.info/pipermail/indology/2013-September/038352.html)

 I
-​ have been asked to forward this to the INDOLOGY members.
+ have been asked to forward this to the INDOLOGY members.
 I'm not sure that the technology described here is relevant to our field, but maybe others know more than I do about this.

 Best,
-Dominik​
+Dominik

-​Wujastyk​
+Wujastyk

 I
-​NDOLOGY committee​
+NDOLOGY committee